 How expensive is fuel in Shanghai?

 When it comes to transport around the city, it is worth mentioning fuel prices.
-The cost of 1 l of gasoline is usually in a range from 6,60 to 8 yuan (approx. 0,96 – 1,20 USD).
-However, it also should be noted, those people who would like to drive a car in China will be able to do it only after passing the Chinese driving test.
+The cost of 1 l of gasoline is usually 6,60 – 8 yuan (approx. 0,96 – 1,20 USD).
+However, it also should be noted those people who would like to drive a car in China will be able to do it only after passing the Chinese driving test.
 You can’t drive a car in China using a European driving license.

 Cost of living in Shanghai – eating out